As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 The number one tip is to be skeptical of the color a dye claims to give.
 It’s universally accepted that the color stated on the product box is almost always inaccurate.

-Generally, the best thing to do is to choose a dye color one or two shades lighter than the color you want.
+Because of this, it’s usually best to choose a dye color one or two shades lighter than the color you want.

 Step 1: Perform a simple patch test

 Not all dyes contain the same ingredients.
-There may be some beard dyes your skin reacts badly to.
-They can cause redness, irritation, and inflammation.
+There may be some beard dyes your skin reacts to.

 Step 2: Trim your beard the way you want it